ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Tests on public interfaces should therefore change little over time and also provide confidence that the parts of the code that matter are working correctly.

 The public interface for your software may vary from project to project.
-For many projects, it ll be an actual HTTP-based API; for some, it ll be a set of functions/classes in a library or internal service.
+For many projects, it'll be an actual HTTP-based API; for some, it'll be a set of functions/classes in a library or internal service.
 For other projects it may be a user interface.

 **TESTING TYPE COMPARISON![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.115.png)**